-Although solid surface counters are generally durable, they can still scratch, stain or even crack.
-Of these problems, repairing a cracked solid surface countertop is the one that strikes fear into the hearts of many do-it-yourselfers.
-For years, there has been so much “technical” advice and hype about the difficulty of doing solid surface repairs correctly that a quality repair can seem impossible to the average do-it-yourselfer.
+Although solid surface counters are generally very strong and durable, they can still scratch, stain or even crack.
+While stains and scratches can often be sanded and buffed out, the prospect of repairing cracked solid surface material strikes fear into the hearts of many do-it-yourselfers.
+For years, there has been much “technical” advice and hype about the difficulty of doing solid surface repairs correctly.
 And horror stories abound about professional contractors charging large sums for such repairs because they require so much specialized know-how.

 Super Glue Method